heathergowrie-coding/bot-bar/README.md

-# Deploy n8n on Render
+# Deploy n8n on Render for use as Bot Bar

 > [!IMPORTANT]
 > **View full deployment instructions in the [**Render docs**](https://render.com/docs/deploy-n8n).**